 The WorkSafeBC website addresses both worker and employer concerns regarding COVID-19.
-A worker can refuse unsafe work if an employer is not following the precautions outlined by WorkSafeBC and the Provincial Ministry of Health Department.
-Some examples include, access to washing stations, 2 meters (6 feet) workspace between workers, and no more than 4 people in an elevator.
+A worker can refuse unsafe work if an employer is not following the precautions outlined by WorkSafeBC and the Provincial Ministry of Health.
 More specific information for workers can be found here:

 This behaviour should be strongly discouraged.
 To be effective, COVID-19 precautions must be followed in all circumstances.
 This requires significant changes in behavior and work practices.
 Relaxing these precautions may negate the significant efforts made by workers, employers, and potentially society at large (e.g. health care workers, self-isolation by other workers, etc..).